-How to Get a Credit Card – Money-Saving Tips for 2018
+How to Get a Credit Card – Tips & Requirements

 Getting a credit card can be quite simple.
 Just compare offers online, and click “Apply Now” once you find one you like.
 From there, you’ll fill out a straightforward credit card application on the issuer’s secure site.
 And that’s it.
 You’ll find out whether you’ve been approved within 14 business days, if not immediately.
 And your card will arrive in the mail soon thereafter.

 But a lot more strategy can go into the process of getting a credit card, too.
 In particular, a great deal depends on your credit history and what you plan to use your card for.
 Those factors will dictate which credit cards you can get approved for as well as what features you should seek out.